NeginAz/ECG_Heartbeat_Categorization/README.md

 - **Feature Engineering:** Added statistical features such as mean, standard deviation, skewness, and kurtosis.
 - **Handling Imbalance:** Synthetic samples generated using GMM for minority classes.

+In the begining, I started by exploring the dataset.
+First, checking the dimensions of the train and test sets, and number of samples in both sets.
+In order to learn more about the nature of the datset, I started by obserivng a few samples of the dataset, to know the features.
+Later, I checked the distribution of labesl, to see how balanced the dataset is.
+We observed that class number 3, 1 and 2 are significantly undersampled.
+Thus, this dataset needs data augmentation techniques to even the data for training.

+Then, I startd by computing the statistical measures of the train and test set.
+Then plotting a few samples, and bar plot of class distributions.
+I then plotted the first two components of train set using PCA and T-SNE. to see the clusters and give more insight for furthur analysis.
+Then, I sepetated the validation set from the train set.
+The augmentation techniques will be applied only on the traning set, and the validation set is remained the same.
+The test set is also broken down into half, a test set and a hold-out set.
+The hold-out set will be later be modfied to test the model against noisy data and time shifts, to measure the robustness of the model.
+For the validaion  set, the equal number of samples from each class was selectd to make sure the the training is tested on a fair basis.
+Later I explored three differnet methods for data generation: using gussuan mixture models, GAN, and resampling (upsamppling the signal).

 ## Model Training

 - **Model Architecture:** A CNN-LSTM hybrid model with early stopping and learning rate scheduling.